shrubes/pyboot/notes/notes.md

 Truthiness and falsiness, any string is inherintly truthy, if a string is empty though, it is falsy.

 - Can combine IF statements by using and, or, not.

+- is vs. "=="
+  - == checks values 'is' checks to see if they are referring to the exact same thing (same place in memory)